The Village

 The village has a comprehensive range of amenities which include:

-Elliott’s Fish and Chips (try the mushy pea fritter)
+• Elliott’s Fish and Chip Shop (try the mushy pea fritter)